 In 1989, Stephen and Margaret Dubiel donated an elaborate Purple Martin house to the city of Lakewood in memory of former Mayor Frank Celeste.
 A unique creation by Mr. Dubiel, who was a machinist by trade, the house has stood just north of the Lakewood Women’s Club Pavilion ever since.
 The Celeste Purple Martin House is home to a breeding colony of Purple Martins that return from Lakewood Park from their wintering grounds in South America each April.
 All summer, the Martins fill the park with their beautiful songs and treat visitors to dazzling displays of aerial acrobatics as they hunt flying insects over the lakefront.

 At the time the house was donated to the city, it had already been exposed to the elements for 18 years and nearly 50 years of Lakewood weather has taken its toll on Mr. Dubiel’s masterpiece.
 Last October, the maintenance crew at Lakewood Park took the house down for repairs, and we have established this fund to defray the cost of restoring it to its former glory.
-Local sculptor Stephen Yusko has been tapped to make the needed repairs and the boys at Miracle Auto Body will apply a new coat of paint that should preserve our Martin mansion for decades to come.
-We are aiming to have the house back up in early April, just in time to greet the first Martins returning from the Amazon.
+Local sculptor Stephen Yusko made the needed repairs and the boys at Miracle Auto Body applied a new coat of paint that should preserve our Martin mansion for decades to come.

 More about Stephen Yusko here.

 Learn more about Purple Martins HERE